Learn by real-life examples: Select, Track & Understand any cryptos with the unique Learnlist feature!

 Total crypto market cap-wise, the overall number of cryptocurrencies tracked is 21,341.
 These include both crypto coins, as well as token projects.
 In turn, when it comes to trading volume, there are 1,864 exchanges being tracked.

 Understanding the key total crypto market cap & volume chart numbers is essential for any successful trader and investor.
 The chart can reveal both the global trading patterns, as well as the current and historical trends that the market has found itself in.

 Looking at the total crypto market cap charts and general crypto market overviews isn't enough - it's important to also analyze the total volumes that each popular exchange possesses.
 By doing so, you will be able to get a better understanding of which exchanges have the most activity & trust, and thus, house the most trades.

 Experienced traders use metrics such as BTC dominance to learn about the current market sentiments, as well as how the general crypto market reacts to certain changes in that dominance level.

 While market cap can seem like a huge and intimidating number, this can be mitigated by breaking it down into smaller parts, and seeing which crypto coins & tokens possess the highest total crypto market capitalization stats.

 Analysis of the total crypto market cap charts can lead you to find some seemingly perfect trading opportunities.
-However, if you plan to actively trade on the the Ethereum network, keep in mind that timing the best gas prices may always help you lower your trading costs!
+However, if you plan to actively trade on the Ethereum, BSC, or Polygon networks, keep in mind that timing the best gas prices may always help you lower your trading costs!

 Generally speaking, yes - a high cryptocurrency market cap is seen as a good thing, since it means that there’s a lot of money coming into the crypto market.
 If the total crypto market cap charts showcase a consistent upwards trend, it essentially means that the market might be in a bull run, and that there’s a lot of excitement and hype surrounding some of the biggest crypto projects.